arangodb/arangojs/docs/Drivers/JS/Reference/Database/ViewAccess.md

 `async database.listViews(): Array<Object>`

-Fetches all views from the database and returns an array of view descriptions.
+Fetches all Views from the database and returns an array of View descriptions.

 **Examples**